Uppaal/Projects/Readme.txt

 Hangman - Simulates the game Hangman.
 Created using Java and MySQL.

+Learning Teachers - Modeling student behavior using Machine Learning, to improve automated instructional decisions made by intelligent tutoring systems, for teaching histograms to students.

 Medical Management - Consists of a Software Requirement Specification (SRS) for an imaginary medical management symtem software.

 Network Routing - Research based project on understanding the Network Routing Problem and study of Network Routing Algorithms.